MKLab-ITI/pygrank/documentation/documentation.md

 When either of these two conventions is used, node ranking algorithms automatically convert them to graph signals.

-At the same time, the outputs of `rank(...)` methods are always graph signals.
+At the same time, the outputs of node ranking algorithms are always graph signals.
 This datatype implements the same methods as a dictionary and can be used interchangeably, whereas access to a numpy array storing corresponding node values can be obtained through the object attribute